S.A.S. v. France: Background

 Also in January 2010, the National Consultative Commission on Human Rights (CNCDH) issued an opinion against a ban of the full-veil; arguing that the principle of secularity did not provide enough reasons for a total ban and that a ban might stigmatize Muslims generally and make life more difficult for women who wore the veil.

 Prime Minister François Fillon on 29 January 2010 ordered the Council of State to carry out a study on the legal possibilities for banning the veil specifically or face-covering generally.
 The Council presented its study in March 2010, saying that it discouraged a ban specifically targeting religious veils; and that a ban on face-covering in general ought to be limited to situations where identification was necessary for security reasons or other specific reasons.

 The government, however, found that a limited ban on face-covering was not practical, and in May 2010 proposed a bill on "prohibiting the concealment of one's face in public places" which would apply to all kinds of face-covering in public spheres.

-The law was passed against one vote by the National Assembly in July 2010 and unanimously by the Senate in September 2010.
-The Constitutional Council who considered the law found that it did not violate the French constitution and the law was adopted on 11 October 2010.
+The law was passed with one vote opposed in the National Assembly in July 2010 and passed unanimously in the Senate in September 2010.
+The Constitutional Council considered the law and found that it did not violate the French Constitution, and the law was adopted on 11 October 2010.

-On 11 April 2011, a French woman S.A.S who regularly wore a full-face veil, lodged an application with the European Court of Human Rights against the French state, claiming that the law violated several of her human rights according to the European Convention on Human Rights (ECHR).
+On 11 April 2011, a French woman called S.A.S., who regularly wore a full-face veil, lodged an application with the European Court of Human Rights against the French state, claiming that the law violated several of her human rights according to the European Convention on Human Rights (ECHR).

-The application was assigned to the Chamber of the Fifth Section which in May 2013 declined to rule on it, in favour of the Grand Chamber.
+The application was assigned to the Chamber of the Fifth Section, which in May 2013 declined to rule on it, in favour of the Grand Chamber.

-In another case regarding the law, where a woman appealed an order to follow a citizenship course for having worn a full veil, the French Court of Cassation in March 2013 found that the law didn't violate ECHR and declined the appeal.
+In another case regarding the law, where a woman appealed an order to take a citizenship course for having worn a full veil, the French Court of Cassation in March 2013 found that the law did not violate ECHR and declined the appeal.

-A hearing before the Grand Chamber took place on 27 November 2013, with representatives from the French government, the applicant and one representative from the Belgian government.
-Belgium passed a similar ban as France in July 2011.
+A hearing before the Grand Chamber took place on 27 November 2013, with representatives from the French government, the applicant, and one representative from the Belgian government.
+Belgium had passed a similar ban in July 2011.
 The Belgian Court of Cassation ruled in December 2012 that the ban did not violate human rights.

-Written comments were given by the organizations Amnesty International, Liberty, Open Society Justice Initiative and ARTICLE 19, along with Human Rights Centre of Ghent University and the Belgian Government.
+Written comments were given by the organizations Amnesty International, Liberty, Open Society Justice Initiative, and ARTICLE 19, along with Human Rights Centre of Ghent University and the Belgian Government.